Growing number of Muslim pilgrims in Europe

 Oct.
 28, 2019 9:00 AM

 A seminar for PhD studens within the fields of the Humanities, Law and Theology.
 The seminar is free of charge, and travel expenses will be covered.
-Registration opens in August 2019, the application deadline is September 15, 2019.
+Registration opens in February 2020.